 Piazza Torquato Tasso

-Sorrento’s main square is a place for people watching, though with the city’s traffic passing closely by, it can get a bit hectic.
+Sorrento’s main square is a place for people-watching, though with the city’s traffic passing close by, it can get a bit hectic.
 That said, there are a few architecturally-worthy landmarks worth checking out around the piazza’s perimeter, not to mention a number of ice cream options.

 Sorrento Historical Center